JJConsulting/JJMasterData/doc/Documentation/articles/custom_rules.md

 <br>

-If you want to dynamically load from
+If you want to dynamically load from another assembly for example, you can use the following example:
 ```cs
 Assembly assemblyWithEvents = typeof(MyFormEventHandler).Assembly;
 Assembly anotherAssembly = typeof(MyFormEventHandler).Assembly;